stonebk/nodeboilerplate/README.md

 Configuration
 -------------

+NBP builds on top of an express generated application, providing better folder structure and separated configuration logic.
 NBP is configured to use the following:

 ### Express